 - PAC (Program Activity Council): This group is the expansion of the former Campus Activities Board.
 Primarily responsible for planning and implementing student activities (bands, traditional campus events, weekly coffee house type programming, etc.), this new incarnation also assumes responsibility for campus scheduling of student events.
 PAC coordinators are selected and are advised by the Office of Student Life.

-- Peer Mentor: Each new student (first year or transfer) is assigned to an upper-class student (Peer Mentor) who assists in the academic acclimation to Bennington.
-Peer Mentors start meeting with their group during Orientation and continue their support through the first few weeks of the term.
-They are selected and supervised by both the Dean’s Office and the Office of Student Life.
+- Orientation Leaders (OAs): Each new student (first year or transfer) is assigned to an upperclass student who assists in the academic acclimation to Bennington.
+OAs start meeting with their group during Orientation and continue their support through the first few weeks of the term.
+They are selected and supervised by Academic Services.

 - Publication boards (SILO and plain china): SILO (the art/lit magazine) and the plain china (literature) are two student publications which are coordinated by student panels and editors.